 Writers’ Circles meet Tuesdays at 7 pm in person

 Wednesdays at 1:30 pm, in-person.

-The NEW Thursday night group, 7 pm, will remain on line.
+Thursday night group, 7 pm, ZOOM.

 To begin each class, I lead instruction on some element of story or style, then members read their work and receive suggestions.
 It’s mixed forms, mixed genres: Novels, Short Stories, Essays and Articles, Narrative Nonfiction and Memoir.
 Occasionally a poet or two or three.